| Fifty-one missionary educators, representing 13 countries

 as I return to the field.

-I enjoyed getting to learn from
+I enjoyed getting to

 the experiences of more